 Large segments of Democrats, Independents, as well as Republicans wonder whether America has entered a danger zone after electing its 45th president this year.
 As a hyper political philosophy, Trumpism has embedded the Republican Party with unprecedented narratives of misogyny, racism, xenophobia, and Islamophobia.
 Shortly after Trump's victory, a new conflict escalated between his backers and detractors disputing the validity of two rival narratives: 'constitutional legitimacy' as decided by the ballots whereas his presidency lacks 'popular legitimacy' due to his failure to win the popular vote which is irrelevant vis-à-vis the Electoral College.
 Unlike his predecessors, Trump starts his mandate with a deficit in popular acceptance mainly among the youth, minorities, and liberal elite.

-An open-ended wave of mass protests have burned effigies and shouted angry slogans "Not our president" and "New York hates Trump", and carried "Dump Trump" signs in cities as diverse as New York, Dallas and Oakland and included marches in Boston; Chicago; Portland, Oregon; Seattle and Washington and at college campuses in California, Massachusetts, and Pennsylvania.(6)

-Apparently, Trump's tweeted message "We will all come together and be proud!" has been ignored.
+An open-ended wave of mass protests has burned effigies and shouted angry slogans "Not our president" and "New York hates Trump", and carried "Dump Trump" signs in cities as diverse as New York, Dallas and Oakland and included marches in Boston; Chicago; Portland, Oregon; Seattle and Washington and at college campuses in California, Massachusetts, and Pennsylvania.(16) Apparently, Trump's tweeted message "We will all come together and be proud!" has been ignored.
 Security barricades shield some of his most visible properties, including the newly-opened Trump International Hotel near the White House in Washington and Trump Tower in New York.

 Through a Facebook page titled "Not My President", activists have called for protesters to gather on Inauguration Day in Washington as they "refuse to recognize Trump as the president of the United States, and refuse to take orders from a government that puts bigots into power."
 In California one of the biggest states and the world's sixth economy, activists have renewed their call for their state to break away from the Federal Union and return to the 'rebel state'.
 Shervin Pishevar, a co-founder of Hyperloop One, announced that he would back a "legitimate campaign" for California to become its own nation.

-For some analysts, Trump's victory represents "a mystery that may lead to calamity."(7) Others argue his victory wasn't just a surprise; "it was an event of gigantic dimensions, its radiating effects incalculable."(8) It could also be perceived as "the consolidation of a misogynistic white united front" and how right-wing populism seeks a return to the era of the "white republic."(9) Other intellectuals point to the risk of entering an iconoclastic phase in American politics is, and "the icons being targeted are the moral foundations of our democracy."(10)

-Harvard Government professor Dani Rodrik gives a rather sinister projection of Trump's presidency; "The ugliness that characterized politics during the presidential campaign may be nothing compared with what may be yet to come."(11)
+For some analysts, Trump's victory represents "a mystery that may lead to calamity."(17) Others argue his victory wasn't just a surprise; "it was an event of gigantic dimensions, its radiating effects incalculable."(18) It could also be perceived as "the consolidation of a misogynistic white united front" and how right-wing populism seeks a return to the era of the "white republic."(19) Other intellectuals point to the risk of entering an iconoclastic phase in American politics is, and "the icons being targeted are the moral foundations of our democracy."(20) Harvard Government professor Dani Rodrik gives a rather sinister projection of Trump's presidency; "The ugliness that characterized politics during the presidential campaign may be nothing compared with what may be yet to come."(21) Nearly four years later, Gen. Mattis argues "We are witnessing the consequences of three years of this deliberate effort.
+We are witnessing the consequences of three years without mature leadership.
+We can unite without him, drawing on the strengths inherent in our civil society."
+(22)